dandes3/nachos/userprog/README.txt

        the same results that we intended.
 As per the specifications, this is the only modification to the machine directory.

-     - When executing shell functions it should be noted that the shell operates in the test directory (i.e. implement tests in the shell as test/cat, test/maxfork, etc.)
+     - Assuming userprog/nachos is invoked from the parent, executables should be passed in the form test/maxfork.

      - We have implemented the Exec() call with args, meaning any call to Exec() will require either arguments passed in an array of char*s, or in its place a Null Pointer.